alextitov19/CSA-Portfolio/README.md

 ### Sean
 Contributor | Evaluation Score | Reasoning
 ----------- | ---------------- | ----------
-Neil Sahai  |  10   | Neil was responsible for the ATM, which allowed the user to deposit and withdraw money.
-Not only that, he is chiefly responsible for N@TM integration, having been the only one to attend Mr. Mortensen's integration meeting.
+Neil Sahai  |  10   | Neil was responsible for the [ATM]((./src/ATM/ATM.java), which allowed the user to deposit and withdraw money.
+Not only that, he is chiefly responsible for [N@TM integration](http://ntm.nighthawkcoders.cf/p1_asciimenu/), having been the only one to attend Mr. Mortensen's integration meeting.
-Alex Titov  |  10   | Alex mainly worked on the XML file, but also with the mail functionality.
+Alex Titov  |  10   | Alex mainly worked on the [XML](./XMLs/Users) file, but also with the [mail](./src/Gmail/GmailUI.java) functionality.
 He frequently committed, and informed us well of the important changes he made to his code.
-Eyaad Mir |  10    | Eyaad worked mainly on the store, which was the unifying part of our project; it connected the games to the calculator.
+Eyaad Mir |  10    | Eyaad worked mainly on the [store](./src/Store/Store.java), which was the unifying part of our project; it connected the games to the calculator.
 Due to the importance of the store, he was also very informative with the rest of the team about his process.
-Andrew Pu |  10 | Andrew worked on a number of games including highlow, and rock paper scissors.
+Andrew Pu |  10 | Andrew worked on a number of games including [highlow](./src/Games/HighLow.java), and rock paper scissors(./src/Games/RPS.java).
 His code is very adherent to mvc guidelines.
 He was communicative despite the fact that he mainly worked by himself.

 MVP | Reasoning
 --- | ---------